sidxz/quick_firewall/README.md

 * __source__ An IP or a subnet from where the request will be allowed.
 Debian family only will be ignored in RHEL.
 * __zone__ The firewall zone to use.
 Note RHEL Family only, will be ignored in Debian

-### Oppening a service
+### Opening a service
-Thoug we recommend to use the `firewall_open_port` resource, services can be oppened by this resource.
+Though we recommend to use the `firewall_open_port` resource, services can be opened by this resource.
 Example to open https.
 ```
 firewall_open_service 'https' do